Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 - Talk to someone.
 A therapist, a friend, anyone.
 Burnout thrives in silence.

-- Consider whether the environment itself needs to change — not your attitude toward it.
+- Consider whether the environment itself needs to change.
+Not your attitude toward it.

 For a full recovery plan, read How to Recover from Burnout.
+If leaving the job is not an option, how to recover from burnout while still working covers the in-place framework.

 These are not fixes.
 They are first moves.
 Burnout did not arrive overnight and it does not leave that way either.